 The German movement

 As for the movement itself, we need to check the gear teeth and the gear arbors.
 The damage will be on the lower part of the gear train if anywhere.
 The teeth of the gear that the mainspring is on, its a good place to start.
 The next gear up is also a frequent damage area.
-As you go up in the gear train, to the smaller wheels, damage is unlikely.
+As going up in the gear train, to the smaller wheels, damage is unlikely.
 The force of the breaking impact happens in the lower wheels, typically the main wheel and the next one up.